Tips for Taking Your First Cruise

 Cruising to Alaska

 I enjoyed my first cruise so much, that I have subsequently taken others.
-One of my favorites was a recent 7 night cruise to Glacier Bay Alaska.
-If your travel bucket list includes an Alaska cruise, you can read all about it on my blog, Pacific Northwest Travels and Tails.
+One of my favorites was a 7 night cruise to Glacier Bay Alaska.
+If your travel bucket list includes an Alaska cruise, you can read all about it on my blog, Pacific NW Travels and Tails.

 © 2008 Vicki Green